 TL;DR: Be gritty with the things that are important to you and the story of your life.
 However, you can’t be gritty at everything, so you need to find a balance between being “gritty” and being “quitty” – ie, quitting the things that aren’t right for you.

 I consider myself to be a fairly gritty person.
-I’ve been able to achieve a thing or two in life, and that’s by being persisting and sticking at things, even when they were challenging at times.
+I’ve been able to achieve a thing or two in life, and that’s by being persistent and sticking at things, even when they were challenging at times.

 Having said that, I’ve also quit on a few occasions.
-In fact, one of the things I’m proudest of in relation to my professional career is that I have been prepared to quit roles early, when I knew there wasn’t a good fit between myself and the role or organisation I was working for.
+In fact, one of the things I’m proudest of in relation to my professional career is that I’ve been prepared to quit roles early, when I knew there wasn’t a good fit between myself and the role or organisation I was working for.

 The secret sauce for all of us is finding the right combination of being gritty and quitty.
 Let me explain, with reference to three books.

 I really enjoyed Eric Barker’s book, Barking Up the Wrong Tree.
 You may have read some of his stuff on his popular (but spartan) blog.

 One of the best aspects of Barker’s book is that in each chapter he takes two seemingly opposed sets of ideas, and marries them together.

 For example, one chapter talks about self-confidence.
 When is it adaptive, and when does it hurt to have too much confidence?